-- the impact of SFAS 123(R), a recently adopted accounting standard which requires us to expense stock options; - our development of custom products and software; - the level of international sales; and - economic and financial conditions specific to the cable, satellite and telco industries, and general economic conditions.
+- the impact of SFAS 123(R), a recently adopted accounting standard which requires us to expense stock options; - the impact of FIN 48, a recently adopted accounting standard which requires us to expense potential taxes, penalties and interest; - our development of custom products and software; - the level of international sales; and - economic and financial conditions specific to the cable, satellite and telco industries, and general economic conditions.

-The timing of deployment of our equipment can be subject to a number of other risks, including the availability of skilled engineering and technical personnel, the availability of other equipment such as compatible set top boxes, and our customers' need for national or local franchise and licensing approvals.
+The timing of deployment of our equipment can be subject to a number of other risks, including the availability of skilled engineering and technical personnel, the availability of other equipment such as compatible set top boxes, and our customers' need for local franchise and licensing approvals.

 In addition, we often recognize a substantial portion of our revenues in the last month of the quarter.
 We establish our expenditure levels for product development and other operating expenses based on projected sales levels, and expenses are relatively fixed in the short term.
-Accordingly, variations in the mix of products sold and the timing of sales can cause significant fluctuations in operating results.
+Accordingly, variations in timing of sales can cause significant fluctuations in operating results.
 As a result of all these factors, our operating results in one or more future periods may fail to meet or exceed the expectations of securities analysts or investors.
 In that event, the trading price of our common stock would likely decline.
 In this regard, due to a decrease in gross profit percentage in 2005, and lower than expected sales during the first and second quarters of 2006, we failed to meet our internal expectations, as well as the expectations of securities analysts and investors, and the price of our common stock declined, in some cases significantly.

-Our Future Growth Depends On Market Acceptance Of Several Emerging Broadband Services, On The Adoption of New Broadband Technologies And On Several Other Broadband Industry Trends.
+Our Future Growth Depends On Market Acceptance Of Several Emerging Broadband Services, On The Adoption Of New Broadband Technologies And On Several Other Broadband Industry Trends.

-Future demand for our products will depend significantly on the growing market acceptance of several emerging broadband services, including digital video; VOD; HDTV; mobile video services, very high-speed data services and voice-over-IP (VoIP) telephony.
+Future demand for our products will depend significantly on the growing market acceptance of several emerging broadband services, including digital video, VOD, HDTV, mobile video services, very high-speed data services and voice-over-IP (VoIP) telephony.